FKBP7

 FK506 binding protein 7 is a protein that in humans is encoded by the FKBP7 gene.
 The gene is also known as FKBP23 and PPIase.
 FKBP7 belongs to the FKBP-type peptidyl-prolyl cis/trans isomerase (PPIase) family.
 Members of this family exhibit PPIase activity and function as molecular chaperones.
 The orthologous protein in mouse is located in the endoplasmic reticulum and binds calcium.

-Model organisms

-Model organisms have been used in the study of FKBP7 function.
-A conditional knockout mouse line, called Fkbp7tm2a(KOMP)Wtsi was generated as part of the International Knockout Mouse Consortium program — a high-throughput mutagenesis project to generate and distribute animal models of disease to interested scientists — at the Wellcome Trust Sanger Institute.

-Male and female animals underwent a standardized phenotypic screen to determine the effects of deletion.

-Twenty three tests were carried out on mutant mice, but no significant abnormalities were observed.